Making English a Programming Language

 Shape the request

-• The harness runs a proposal skill before implementation.
-It asks questions, finds where the change fits, shows what it touches, and drafts a proposed addition to the product wiki.
+The harness asks questions before implementation.
+It finds where the request fits, shows what it touches, and drafts the smallest useful change to the product wiki.

 Update the product wiki

-• Once approved, the product wiki is updated.
+You approve or edit the draft.
+Once it is approved, the product wiki is updated.

 Compile the change

-• A compiler skill then turns that wiki change into behaviour, design, implementation steps, code, and checks.
+A compiler skill turns the approved wiki change into design decisions, checks, implementation steps, code, and verification.

 Check and maintain